 Lauren, age 32, explains how identifying her part in communication breakdowns with her husband, Paul, helped save her marriage.
 “In the past, I used to focus on what Paul was doing wrong until a good friend reminded me that I may want to try harder to communicate my feelings to him without blaming him.”
 Lauren realized that she hadn’t learned healthy ways of resolving conflicts from her parents who divorced when she was twelve, a pivotal age for adolescent development and observing your parents’ relationship patterns.

-Like all smart women, Lauren realizes that all relationships go through rough patches and that it takes two people to contribute to the difficulties.
+Like all smart women, Lauren realized that all relationships go through rough patches and that it takes two people to contribute to the difficulties.
 Since she liked being married overall, Lauren decided to focus more on Paul’s positive qualities – such as being a great father – rather than negative ones.
 “That’s when I noticed that I had a problem communicating.
 I expected Paul to know what I wanted without me telling him what I needed.
 When he failed, I’d punish him with the silent treatment, or blow up.
 When I let go of my efforts to fix him, and started working on fixing myself, things began to get better,” she says.

 The following steps to resolving conflicts and improving communication may be a starting point to building a fulfilling intimate partnership: